stewart-yu/website/README.md

 for people who don't use git or GitHub often, and just need a quick guide to get going:

-1. Fork the kubeflow/website repo:
+1. Fork the kubeedge/website repo:

-    * Go to the [kubeflow/website repo][kubeflow-website-repo] on GitHub.
+    * Go to the [kubeedge/website repo][kubeedge-website-repo] on GitHub.
     * Click **Fork** to make your own copy of the repo.
 GitHub creates a copy at `https://github.com/<your-github-username>/website`.

 1. Open a command window on your local machine.

 1. Clone your forked repo, to copy the files down to your local machine.
-  This example creates a directory called `kubeflow` and uses SSH cloning to download the files:
+  This example creates a directory called `kubeedge` and uses SSH cloning to download the files:

     ```
-    mkdir kubeflow
+    mkdir kubeedge
-    cd kubeflow/
+    cd kubeedge/
     git clone git@github.com:<your-github-username>/website.git
     cd website/
     ```